milochen0418/webpack-react-step-by-step/versions/README.md

 Hello world for webpack. the most simple version of webpack

 # ver_00_02
-Seperate the code to react_app and index.html teamplte
+Seperate the codes of react_app and index.html template